ssd-tutorials/jquery-vertical-navigation/README.md

-# jquery-vertical-navigation
+# Sliding vertical navigation with jQuery and CSS3
-Exercise files for the course Sliding vertical navigation with jQuery and CSS3
+Exercise files for the course **Sliding vertical navigation with jQuery and CSS3**